munificent/craftinginterpreters/book/statements-and-state.md

 doesn't get touched.

 When a local variable has the same name as a variable in an enclosing scope, it **shadows** the outer one.
-Code inside the block can't see it any more (it is hidden in the "shadow" cast by the inner one), but it's still there.
+Code inside the block can't see it any more -- it is hidden in the "shadow" cast by the inner one -- but it's still there.

 When we enter a new block scope, we need to preserve variables defined in outer scopes so they are still around when we exit the inner block.
 We do that by